-Throughout this publication, Warnings and Cautions accompanied by the International Hazard Symbol \bigwedge is used to alert the user to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
+Throughout this publication, Warnings and Cautions accompanied by the International Hazard Symbol is used to alert the user to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.

+▲ DANGER

-▲ DANGER Equipment Starts Automatically: Brake systems frequently are controlled remotely and may activate suddenly causing bodily harm.
+Equipment Starts Automatically:

+Brake systems frequently are controlled remotely and may activate suddenly causing bodily harm.
 Ensure all power sources are locked out prior to performing work.

+▲ DANGER

+Brake Actuators Contain Compressed Springs:

-Image: A contract of the brackes are not pressurized.
+The brake actuators contain springs that are under compression even when the brakes are not pressurized.
 The springs will release suddenly if disassembled incorrectly posing a risk of serious injury or death.
-Do no attempt to disassemble the actuators without clear work instructions a training.
-Pinch Points: Brakes contain numerous pinch points which can cause serious injury.
+Do not attempt to disassemble the actuators without clear work instructions and training.

+Pinch Points:

+Brakes contain numerous pinch points which can cause serious injury.
 Ensure all power sources are locked out prior to performing work.

-High Pressure Fluids: Kobelt lever brakes use high pressure hydraulics.
+High Pressure Fluids:

+Kobelt lever brakes use high pressure hydraulics.
 Ensure all pressure is exhausted and the pressure source locked out prior to performing work.

+Hot Surfaces:

-Hot Surfaces: Disc brakes are capable of making the surfaces of the brake disc dangerously hot when burnishing or during braking events.
+Disc brakes are capable of making the surfaces of the brake disc dangerously hot when burnishing or during braking events.
 Ensure the disc is adequately guarded to prevent inadvertent contact with the disc.

+Airborne Dust:

-SAFETY INSTRUCTIONS Airborne Dust: Brake linings contain fibers that may become airborne during cutting or sanding operations.
+Brake linings contain fibers that may become airborne during cutting or sanding operations.
 Over exposure to these dusts should be considered hazardous.
 Use NIOSH approved respirators when working with brake linings.
 Request a MSDS for further information.